 How does price transparency affect Medicare beneficiaries?

-Price transparency will affect primarily beneficiaries enrolled in Original Medicare only.
-For those beneficiaries, they will be able to make better healthcare decisions that can lower the fee-for-service costs they pay.
-For Medicare Supplement and Medicare Advantage health plans the impact will be minimal.
-This is because for most services there is a fixed amount they pay for most services.
+Price transparency will primarily affect beneficiaries enrolled in Original Medicare only.
+Those beneficiaries, will be able to make better healthcare decisions that can lower the fee-for-service costs they pay.
+The impact will be minimal for Medicare Supplement and Medicare Advantage health plans.
+This is because there is a fixed amount they pay for most services.
 The biggest impact will be any service that has a coinsurance instead of a copay.

 The Final Thought

-The pricing transparency laws that our policymakers have implemented should have a positive impact on all people that receive health care, regardless of if they are enrolled in an insurance plan or not.
+The pricing transparency laws that our policymakers have implemented should positively impact all people who receive health care, regardless of whether they are enrolled in an insurance plan or not.

-From people that are uninsured to people that have completed enrollment in the Medicare system, pricing transparency allows them to take control of their health care.
+From uninsured people to people who have completed enrollment in the Medicare system, pricing transparency allows them to take control of their health care.